 Dave Asprey, “The Bulletproof Executive”

 “You can have your cake and eat it too” — or in this case, an entire handle of tequila or whiskey, without paying the biological price, argues biochemist Steven Fowkes, CEO of the Cognitive Enhancement Research Institute.
 The goal here is about “decreasing the toxic burden of your life,” so that after a night of revelry, your liver will thank you too.
 So far, Fowkes has given away hundreds of his cysteine and N-acetylcysteine pills to ward off the bitter biological consequences of alcohol and formaldehyde, although he’s unsure how many.
-These methods are geared for anyone — “the young, where alcohol is a forbidden fruit and there’s still a learning curve” and “middle-aged and older people who are losing their grace in handling alcohol,” says Fowkes.
+These methods are geared for anyone — “the young, where alcohol is a forbidden fruit and there’s still a learning curve,” and “middle-aged and older people who are losing their grace in handling alcohol,” says Fowkes.
 To be fair, his research dates back 20 years to 1996.
 Meanwhile, the rest of these biohackers weren’t willing to dish out on numbers on any profits made or products sold, only a goad to see for yourself: “I guarantee you’ll feel better the next day,” says Asprey, the so-called “Bulletproof Executive” who’s spearheading a diet and lifestyle that’s all about hacking your way to a better you.

 Some are billing their methods as a way to stem the tide of alcohol-related deaths, which killed 3.3 million people in 2014, up from 1.8 million in 2004.
 Globally, alcohol remains one of the leading causes of preventable deaths.
-And unlike age-old hangover advice like morning mimosas, healthy hydration or, simply, suck it up, the same ragtag band of citizen scientists, amateur biologists and DIY engineers who slurp buttered Bulletproof coffee and swallow nootropic brain pills have also figured out ways to drink more booze with less repercussions.
+And unlike age-old hangover advice like morning mimosas, healthy hydration or, simply, suck it up, the same ragtag band of citizen scientists, amateur biologists and DIY engineers who slurp buttered Bulletproof coffee and swallow nootropic brain pills have also figured out ways to drink more booze with fewer repercussions.

 But should we really be pushing our limits?
 Nay, say experts who fear the unintended consequences.
 A large body of research suggests that increasing your body’s tolerance for alcohol leads to more binge-drinking and increased risks for addiction, though the science is not yet clear on the safety and efficacy of trying to manipulate the way your body breaks down alcohol.
 “A hangover is like a mini withdrawal syndrome,” says Dr. George Koob, director of the National Institute on Alcohol Abuse and Alcoholism.
 The idea that you could take any drug with “no afterburn or reaction to that perturbation seems unlikely.”
 Plus, others such as public health professor Kari Poikolainen worry about the side effects and potential interactions between the drugs.
 Who knows if vitamin C jives well with rum, or glutathione with brandy?
 The jury is still out, says Poikolainen, a former World Health Organization alcohol expert.
 The only tried-and-true way: time, and lots of it.